Code-Institute-Submissions/inventory-manager-mp3/README.md

 This page will display the name and catalogue number of the product you were trying to delete.
 This is a safe guard as not to delete the product by accident of the stock page.
 A small description will also be added to the pages.
 Page layout will be simple and the colours will match the imagery of the banner.

 ## Images:
-Icons have be taken from the [font awesome website]( https://fontawesome.com/) and the main image is from []().
+Icons have be taken from the [font awesome website]( https://fontawesome.com/) and the main image is from [Freepik website](https://www.freepik.com/photos/background).
+Image is called Group of Liquids.
 The main image used is glass beakers filled with coloured liquids and I believe this represents well a laboratory environment.
+<a href="https://www.freepik.com/photos/background">Background photo created by pressfoto - www.freepik.com</a>
 ## Fonts:
+I have chosen the [Google Fonts](https://fonts.google.com).

 ## Colours:
 The colours which I have used are in keeping with the main image of the coloured beakers.
 They are: